theycallmek/cerebrum/README.md

 Cerebrum is a AI for collecting Razer Silver from the app Razer Cortex Games.
 It currently semi-automates watching ads for silver, and collects daily quests.

-The cortex is the outter layer of the cerebrum.
+The cortex is the outer layer of the cerebrum.
 Which plays an important role in conciousness.
 Fitting for an AI.

  ## 💠 Features